containers/podman/docs/source/markdown/podman-build.1.md

 #### **--iidfile**=*ImageIDfile*

-Write the image ID to the file.
+Write the built image's ID to the file.
+When `--platform` is specified more than once, attempting to use this option will trigger an error.

 #### **--ignorefile**